ruben2020/tags2uml/README.md

 Currently, we only have this in source code.
 Binaries are not yet distributed.
 This program is written in [Go](http://golang.org/).

 Currently, it has been tested on Linux and Windows 7.
-It has been tested on C++, Java and Python source code.
+It has been tested on C++, Java, Python and C# source code.
 Work in progress.
 But it should theoritically work on other object oriented languages supported by ctags and on other platforms supported by [Go](http://golang.org/).

 ## Features